USFWS/secas/_posts/2023-02-27-spring-2023-third-thursday-web-forum-schedule.md

 These webinars are all available on [the SECAS event calendar](https://secassoutheast.org/events).
 Please join us!

-»Click here for an interactive pdf of the flyer, with functioning links.
+<a href="http://secassoutheast.org/pdf/ThirdThursdayWebForumFlyer_Spring2023">>>Click here for an interactive pdf of the flyer</a>, with functioning links.

-ThirdThursdayWebForumFlyer_Spring2023.pdf